NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Repository.md

 ## Summary

 The Repository Page is the primary method of accessing data in the GDC Data Portal.
 It provides an overview of all cases and files available in the GDC and offers users a variety of filters for identifying and browsing cases and files of interest.
-Users can access the Repository Page from the GDC Data Portal front page, from the Data Portal toolbar, or directly at [https://portal.gdc.cancer.gov/repository](https://portal.gdc.cancer.gov/repository).
+Users can access the [Repository Page](https://portal.gdc.cancer.gov/repository) from the GDC Data Portal front page, from the Data Portal toolbar.

 ## Filters / Facets
 On the left, a panel of data facets allows users to filter cases and files using a variety of criteria.
 If facet filters are applied, the tabs on the right will display information about matching cases and files.
 If no filters are applied, the tabs on the right will display information about all available data.

 On the right, two tabs contain information about available data:

-* *`Files` tab* provides a list of files, select information about each file, and links to individual file detail pages.
+* `Files` tab provides a list of files, select information about each file, and links to individual file detail pages.
-* *`Cases` tab* provides a list of cases, select information about each case, and links to individual case summary pages
+* `Cases` tab provides a list of cases, select information about each case, and links to individual case summary pages.

 The banner above the tabs on the right displays any active facet filters and provides access to advanced search.